First Day Trout Fishing Lures and Tips

 February 25, 2019 by Don Manning

 As February comes to a close, anglers are starting to think about the opening day of trout season.
-In just a few weeks, those big trout stocking trucks will start to roll.
+In just a few weeks, those big stocking trucks full of trout will start to roll.
 Streams across Pennsylvania will get packed with trout, which means it is time to start thinking about the trout opener.
 These trout fishing lures and considerations will help you be prepared and ready to catch more early season trout.

 The most important things that affect your success on opening day are the weather, water temperature, and the trout fishing lures you choose.
 Let's break down each of them.